sabm0hmayahai/handwriting-project/README.md

 Graphical images:
 Letter A is unsmoothened

+![Graphical image](https://github.com/BinaryNMIT/handwriting-project/blob/master/A.png)

 Letter B is smoothened

-![Graphical image](https://github.com/BinaryNMIT/handwriting-project/blob/master/A.png)

 ![B](https://github.com/BinaryNMIT/handwriting-project/blob/master/images/Figure_1.png)

+4) Google cloud platform must be setup on your machine, also a bucket should be created in your project on the cloud.

-4) Run the process.script with proper "source" and "destination" file location.
+Run the process.command script with proper "source" and "destination" file location.
-(Google cloud platform must be setup beforehand, also a bucket should be created in your project on the cloud) This script contains python smoothning/processing code for all the read values and also uploads PDF result to the cloud and end users can access if they have proper permissions. (access to file)
+This script contains python smoothning/processing code for all the read values and also uploads PDF result to the cloud and end users can access if they have proper permissions. (access to file)

-Script:
+Script output:

 ![Terminal](https://github.com/BinaryNMIT/handwriting-project/blob/master/images/terminal.jpg)